Truthful Fair Division without Free Disposal

 \subsection{Related Work}

-Cake cutting has been a central topic in the area of fair division and social choice for decades.
-While the existence and computation of fair allocations have been extensively studied~\cite{aziz2016discrete,aziz2015discrete,BT95,dubins1961cut,Stro80,su1999}, the work of Chen et al. \cite{CLPP13} that we mentioned earlier was the first to consider incentive issues.
+Cake cutting has been a central topic in the area of social choice and economics for decades.
+While the existence and computation of fair allocations have been extensively studied~\cite{aziz2016discrete,aziz2015discrete,BT95,dubins1961cut,GoldbergHoSu20,Stro80,su1999}, the work of Chen et al. \cite{CLPP13} that we mentioned earlier was the first to consider incentive issues.
 As with Chen et al., Maya and Nisan \cite{MN12} considered piecewise uniform valuations and gave a characterization of truthful and Pareto optimal mechanisms for two agents.
-Recently, Alijani et al. \cite{AFGST17} presented a truthful envy-free mechanism in the setting where every agent values only a single interval.
+Recently, Alijani et al. \cite{AFGST17} presented a truthful and envy-free mechanism in the setting where every agent only values a single interval.

 For valuation functions beyond piecewise uniform, most results are negative.
-For example, for piecewise constant valuations, Aziz and Ye \cite{aziz2014cake} showed that there is no truthful and robust proportional mechanism, two works~\cite{BCHTW17,Menon2017} showed that there is no proportional mechanism that allocates connected pieces or is non-wasteful, and Bei et al. \cite{BCHTW17} also showed that there is no truthful mechanism that satisfies position obliviousness.
-In the Robertson-Webb query model, Kurokawa et al. \cite{kurokawa2013cut} showed that there is no truthful envy-free mechanism with bounded queries, while Br\^{a}nzei and Miltersen \cite{branzei2015dictatorship} proved that any deterministic truthful mechanism for two agents must be a dictatorship.
+For example, for piecewise constant valuations, Aziz and Ye \cite{aziz2014cake} showed that there is no truthful and robust proportional mechanism,\footnote{Aziz and Ye \cite{aziz2014cake} call an allocation \emph{robust proportional} if it satisfies the following property: even if an agent perturbs her value density function, as long as the ordinal information of the function is unchanged, then the allocation remains proportional.
+Robust proportionality is a stronger notion than standard proportionality.} two works~\cite{BCHTW17,Menon2017} showed that there is no proportional mechanism that allocates connected pieces or is non-wasteful, and Bei et al. \cite{BCHTW17} also showed that there is no truthful mechanism that satisfies position obliviousness.
+In the Robertson-Webb query model, Kurokawa et al. \cite{kurokawa2013cut} showed that there is no truthful and envy-free mechanism with bounded queries, while Br\^{a}nzei and Miltersen \cite{branzei2015dictatorship} proved that any deterministic truthful mechanism for two agents must be a dictatorship.

 In all of the works above, either the free disposal assumption is made, or it is assumed that every piece of the cake is valuable for at least one agent.
-In contrast, in our work the mechanism is required to always allocate the entire cake.
-Finally, all aforementioned results are restricted to deterministic mechanisms.
-If one allows randomization, several truthful in expectation mechanisms that guarantees either proportionality or envy-freeness have been proposed~\cite{branzei2015dictatorship,CLPP13,MT10}.
+In contrast, in our work the mechanism is required to always allocate the entire cake.\footnote{On the other hand, in the study of truthful mechanisms for allocating \emph{indivisible} items, it is commonly assumed that the mechanism is required to allocate all items~\cite{AmanatidisBiCh17,AmanatidisBiMa16}.} Furthermore, all aforementioned results are restricted to deterministic mechanisms.
+If one allows randomization, several truthful-in-expectation mechanisms that guarantee either proportionality or envy-freeness have been proposed~\cite{branzei2015dictatorship,CLPP13,MT10}.